 But before you start applying, there are a number of questions you should be asking yourself or considering as you compare your options.
 From what the interest rate or terms are to how you can afford are generally good places to start.

 While many might assume a personal loan is their best option or only one, there are actually a number of ways to borrow money in Canada to choose from that don’t include the bank.
+There are many online lenders to choose from that work with those that have less than an excellent credit score that may be able to help.

 For those that are interested in exploring their options for borrowing online there are often a variety of lenders as well as types of loans to choose from.